 What Exactly is it?

-Garage epoxy floor uses materials that will coat over the garage slab, bonding to it and creating an exceptionally strong coating.
+Garage floor epoxy coatings uses materials that will coat over the garage slab, bonding to it and creating an exceptionally strong coating.
 To put into perspective, as per Nevada Ready Mix, the compressive strength of concrete tends to be around 2,500 to 4,000 psi, meanwhile an epoxy coating hovers at around 8,000 psi to 11,000 psi.
 Thus, making it anywhere from twice to three times stronger than the concrete in place.

 Some of the most common materials used for a garage epoxy floor are 100% solids epoxy, polyaspartic polyurea and polyurea base coat.
 We’ll dig a little deeper into each material down in the styles section.
 Probably the most used garage epoxy floor system, and most well-known setup is the RapidCast system; or simply put, the flake floor.
 When installed correctly (which of course, by us, it is), it serves more than just something pretty to look at.

 Two things to remember when doing epoxy over your existing concrete garage floor; it is ONLY as good as the concrete it is bonding to AND the preparation done beforehand.
 These two cardinal rules must always be kept in mind.

 In just about everything that you do, there is a process to ensure that your task is successful.
 Garage epoxy floor is no different.

 There may be more than one correct and effective way to do a task, your garage floor included, but this is how we go about it.